wp-plugins/sp-client-document-manager/readme.txt

 * Fixed a stripslashes for revision notes
 * Fixed an issue with premium notes not being logged.
 * Added a  ajax refresh button

+= 1.5.2 =
+* New uploader for premium users, the uploader allows multiple file uploads and shows file progress.
+* New uploader allows you to choose if you want zip files or leave them seperate
+* Ability to set the file name to the same filename as the original
+* Shows actual file progress now!
+* Allow premium users to use the old uploader
+* Fixed IE issues
+* New setting to turn off file revisions
+* Premium Admin emails recieves a list of all uploaded files since we can do multiple files now.
+One email for all files uploaded
+* Fixed premium tables not installing correctly
+* Created some hooks so we can have seperate settings from the free version  add_action('cdm_premium_settings','your_function')  to build on settings
+* Fixed load issue in IE (spining circle)
+* Dropped the idea of drag and drop due to browser compatibility issues.
+* User groups fixed for projects
 == Upgrade Notice ==

 = 1.0.5 =